Rhaytou/embedded-workbench/README.md

 Each folder is organized by board.
 Simply copy and paste the code into your board’s **main.c** file to get started.

 **Note:** Do not copy the entire file—only the content of the tutorial into the corresponding **main.c** file.
+**Note:** The tutorials will be the same for all boards at first.
+For example, if I have a course named 'debug', each board will have its own 'debug' course.

 ---